-The AEC values and commitments are an essential component of our operating environment and frame how AEC staff work.
-The AEC's focus is on electoral integrity through the values of quality, agility, and professionalism.
+The AEC and Australian Public Service (APS) values are an essential component or our operating environment.
+The APS values and code of conduct are fundamental to our work.
+The AEC values and commitments frame how AEC staff work in delivering our services - our focus is on electoral integrity through the values of quality, agility, and professionalism.